kevinxu48/Data-410-Project-4/index.md

 ## Types of Multivariate Regression
-One of the most common type of multivariate Regression is linear regression, which fits a linear equation to given data in an attempt to model the relationship between a single independent variable and a dependent variable, with any other features having weights of 0.
+One of the most common type of multivariate Regression is multiple linear regression, which fits a linear equation to given data in an attempt to model the relationship between a single independent variable and a dependent variable, with any other features having weights of 0.

 ### Advantages of Multivariate Regression
 Multivariate analysis may reduce the likelihood of making Type I errors (rejecting a true null hypothesis).